 Cape Lookout National Seashore

 Along the Crystal Coast, Cape Lookout National Seashore includes the North Core, South Core and Shackleford Banks.
 The park includes 56 miles of undeveloped beach stretching from Ocracoke Inlet to the north to Beaufort Inlet to the southwest.
 Open to camping, kayaking and other paddle sports, surfing, fishing, exploring, lighthouse climbing and wildlife watching, if nature and solitude are your things, you’ll find plenty of both here.

 On Shackleford Banks, you’ll see the Colonial Spanish Mustangs, a herd of more than 100 wild horses that have lived here for about 500 years.
-South Core Banks is home to Cape Lookout Lighthouse and the Light Station Visitor Center.
+South Core Banks is home to Cape Lookout Lighthouse (also closed to climbers until 2023 due to extensive renovations) and the Light Station Visitor Center.
 On North Core Sound, you’ll find the Theodore and Annie Salter House and what remains of Portsmouth Village, a fishing village established in the 1750s and abandoned in the 1970s.

 Kayakers and standup paddleboarders have more than 112 miles of shoreline and countless miles of winding marsh creeks to paddle.
 Make a day trip of exploring the sound and marshes, plan for a night or two of beach camping, or stay in one of the cabins available on the North and South Core Banks.
 Many anglers stay overnight and surf fish or hire charters for inshore or offshore fishing.